 Cold Springs Campground

 Located just 23 miles from CA-198 on Mineral King Road, Cold Springs Campground is an ideal setting for tent-only camping.
 The grounds are located near the Mineral King Visitor Center, nestled among evergreen and aspen trees and situated along the eastern fork of the Kaweah River.
-There are 40 sites available on a first-come, first-served basis.
+Open typically from June to October, there are 40 sites available on a first-come, first-served basis.
 No water is available, so, come prepared.
-There are, however, pay phones, vault toilets, and multiple trailheads that lead out from the grounds.
+There are, however, food storage lockers, pay phones, vault toilets, and multiple trailheads that lead out from the grounds.

 Atwell Mill Campground

 This campground is only open to tent camping and is first-come, first-served with 21 campsites.
 The campground is typically open from May to October.
-There is a site that is accessible for individuals in wheelchairs.
+There is also an ADA-accessible site.
 Other amenities and services at Atwell include a pay phone, vault toilets, and multiple trailheads that access the East Fork Grove of giant Sequoias.
-It’s very remote, so, come prepared.
+It’s very remote, so come prepared.

 Seasonal activities in Sequoia National Park

 Half-day tours are provided by Sequoia Sightseeing Tours.
-These tours of Sequoia National Park depart, conveniently, from Wuksachi Lodge.
-From this start, the tour will take you along to witness such sights as the General Sherman Tree, the Tunnel Log, Moro Rock, and so much more.
-Reservations are highly recommended, as this is quite a popular tour.
+These tours of Sequoia National Park depart from Wuksachi Lodge.
+From this start, the tour will take you along to witness such sights as the General Sherman Tree, the Tunnel Log, Moro Rock, and much more.
+Reservations are highly recommended as this is quite a popular tour.

-From black bear to birds of many feathers and from fish to falcons; you’ll never be without opportunity to witness much of California’s wildlife in its natural splendor.
+From black bears to birds of many feathers and from fish to falcons; you’ll never be without an opportunity to witness much of California’s wildlife in its natural splendor.
 A good portion of Sequoia National Park remains untouched, as its inhabitants are who rule in these parts.
 An array of birds, mammals, and everything in between await, all held within extreme elevation changes.
-Be sure to bring your binoculars.
-They are the greatest tool to keep you safely watching wildlife from a distance.
+Some of the most commonly sighted animals include bears, coyotes, opossums, deer, and badgers.

 Tokopah Falls Trail

 The park’s southern portion is home to the famed Tokopah Falls.
 The towering falls scale to 1,200 feet and show off a series of small cascades.
-None of the drops, themselves, are really all that high, but that doesn’t steer away from the sheer beauty of the falls in their entirety.
-An almost two mile hike will land you at the falls.
-It’s not a particularly difficult walk to get to this destination, so you won’t have to wait long to see the falls’ splendor.
+None of the drops themselves are really all that high, but that doesn’t steer away from the sheer beauty of the falls in their entirety.
+An almost two-mile hike will land you at the mouth of these incredible natural water features.
+It’s not a particularly difficult walk to get to this destination, so you won’t have to wait long to see the falls in all their splendor.

 Big Trees Trail

 As with many other National Parks, Sequoia has worked to make as much of the grounds as accessible as possible in order to allow everyone, of every ability, to enjoy the park.
-One of the most accessible trails in the park is found in Big Trees trail.
+One of the most accessible trails in the park is found in Big Trees Trail.
 It is an easy, self-guided loop that circles through Round Meadow and features trail-side exhibits that describe the local ecology.
-The trail’s length is a bit over a mile.
+The trail is just over a mile.

 The park’s Rangers run a whole variety of programs that are designed to keep visitors entertained and educated.
-There’s just something about having a park Ranger on hand to ask any questions.
-The insights from these experts is the perfect way to learn about the park’s wonders.
-Whether you get to enjoy a guided hike, a nightly program, or any other assortment of activities, you surely won’t be disappointed.
-Most Ranger programs are held throughout the summer, so it’s the perfect time to get involved.
+There’s just something special about having a park Ranger on hand to ask those questions that have been lingering in the back of your mind.
+The insights from these experts are the perfect way to learn about the park’s wonders.
+Whether you get to enjoy a guided hike, a nightly program, or attend a campfire talk, you surely won’t be disappointed.
+Most Ranger programs are held throughout the summer, so that's the perfect time to get involved.
+Check the park schedule for more information about Ranger-led activities and programs.

-Located between the Ash Mountain entrance and Giant Forest, Crystal Cave requires a half-mile scenic stroll in order to arrive at its mouth.
-All summer long, the Sequoia Parks Conservancy offers guided tours from mid-May through September.
-Tours include a whole range of exploration, and some allow you to really get in depth.
+Located between the Ash Mountain entrance and Giant Forest, Crystal Cave requires a half-mile scenic, yet steep stroll in order to arrive at its mouth.
+The park offers guided tours from mid-May through September.
+Most tours last about 45 minutes through the half-mile loop in the cave.
 Tickets must be purchased before arriving to the cave and can be bought at the Foothills Visitors Center.
+Rigs over 22 feet are not allowed on Crystal Cave Road.

 High up in the mountains, far from any city lights, Sequoia National Park is one of the darkest places to visit in the Nation.
 Astronomy programs are offered at the Wuksachi Lodge and on clear nights, the Milky Way clearly shines above the park.
 The sky is as it was before artificial light polluted its wonders.
-The Parks Conservancy often hold a Wonders of the Night Sky program, and the Dark Skies Festival is another popular evening event where the stars are rightly celebrated.
+You can soak in the magic of the stars during the Wonders of the Night Sky program or the Dark Skies Festival.

 Alta Peak Trail

 There are several lakes, rivers, and creeks inside Sequoia National Park.
 Many of these waterways hosts areas that are quite popular among fishing enthusiasts.
 Most come here to catch Rainbow Trout, wild Brown Trout, Brook Trout, and even sometimes Golden Trout.
-In this park, Wolverton Creek and places near Wuksachi Lodge and Mineral King are suggested.
+In this park, Wolverton Creek and places near Wuksachi Lodge and Mineral King are popular fishing havens.

 The enormous Sequoias and famed Redwood forests make up some of the most inspiring scenes worth capturing forever.
 The photo opportunities are endless, even for the most novice of photographers.
 There are many overlooks where you can capture settings worth placing on a postcard, but don’t stop there.
-So much is worth capturing in this photographer’s paradise.
+There is much that is worth capturing in this photographer’s paradise.

 Guided Snowshoe Walks

-Easy, fun, and a totally unique way to wander among the giant Sequoias of the park.
+Easy, fun, and a totally unique way to wander among the giant Sequoias of the park, guided snowshoe walks are an extremely popular activity at this recreational area.
 This setting for snowshoeing is, simply put, perfect.
 The orange trunks contrast so nicely against the white snow, creating an ideal backdrop for such a leisurely recreation.
-With weather permitting, Rangers in Giant Forest provide guided snowshoe walks that are free of charge.
-They are perfect for beginners who also want to learn more about the park.
+With weather permitting, the Rangers provide guided snowshoe walks in the Giant Forest that are free of charge.
+They are perfect for beginners who also want to learn more about the history and unique geographical features of the park.